 Organizing your PhD at Computational Life Sciences (CLS)

 As a PhD candidate in our group, you can enroll in the PhD school of Computational Life Sciences (CLS) which is a part of the Graduate School of Life Sciences (GSLS).

-Our PhD Program offers courses, seminars, winter schools, and social activities.
+Our PhD Program offers courses, seminars, winter schools, and social activities every other month.
 On top of that, the GSLS

 offers a great variety of courses via the newly installed

 PhD Course Centre.

 At the end of your PhD you will be eligible for a PhD Training Certificate of the GSLS, but there are a couple of things you should do first.
 This page provides an overview of what you need to do at the beginning, and at the end of your PhD.

 The beginning of your PhD